 Where is Audacity?
 Audacity does not play well with Jack and is excluded for that reason.
 Use Ardour for recording.
 If you want to install Audacity, you can type ” sudo apt install audacity ” in a terminal window.

 How do I share/download recordings and other files.
-Anything published in Root’s “Recordings” folder will be visible by visiting this link via web browser. http://[server’s IP address]/Recordings
+Anything stored in Root’s “Recordings” folder will be visible world wide via web browser.
+I make that the Recordings folder the default file location for Ardour.
+View those files with a web browser pointed at http://[server’s IP address]/Recordings

 Ardour track recordings.
 The files are located several layers down the project folder.
 Here’s the path: Recordings/[Project Name]/interchange/[Project Name]/audiofiles.
 They’re stored as individual files, which makes them tedious to download.
 Consider using the Nautilus file-manager to zip them into an archive: select them all, right-click and select “Compress…”